ethanweber/ros-multimaster-app/README.md

 You first need to install the required npm packages using `npm install` within the main directory.

 This also requires that you have node installed first (tested with v6+).
-Install node with `sudo apt install npm`.

 ### ROS Topic Mapper